furkankurt/caprover-one-click-apps/README.md

 - 📋 Under **3rd party repositories:** copy `https://furkankurt.github.io/caprover-one-click-apps` and paste it into the text box
 - 🔄 Click the **_Connect New Repository_** button

-## To create your own repository:

-- 🍴 Fork this repository
-- 🗑️ Delete all existing apps (to avoid duplicate apps), and add your own apps.
-- 🛠️ Run `npm install -g pnpm` or `sudo npm install -g pnpm`
-- ⚙️ Run `pnpm i`
-- 🧪 Run `pnpm run validate`
-- 📝 Run `pnpm run format:write`
-- 🏗️ Run `pnpm run build`
-- 🌐 Now you can host the static content placed in `./dist` directory anywhere you want; the official repo uses GitHub Pages to publish the content.
-Make sure to update [CNAME](https://github.com/furkankurt/caprover-one-click-apps/blob/master/public/CNAME) to your own URL if you decide to do so.

 ## 🚀 Apps

 For a complete list of available one-click apps, please visit the [CaproverHub](https://furkankurt.github.io/caprover-one-click-apps/) repository homepage.